The Bois Brule River

 Enjoying the Brule

 There is a mix of public and private land along the Brule River.
 Most of the land along the upper river is privately owned.
 We urge anglers and canoeists enjoying the river to be aware of the riparian ownership, to be familiar with the current Wisconsin stream access law, and to respect the rights of private landowners.
 Details of the current stream access law can be found by clicking on Wisconsin Stream Access Law.
+You can also view an informative video about the Brule by clicking on Enyoing the Brule.

 Big Lake.
 The Winneboujou Club allows access to Big Lake via its walk-in canoe trail and landing.
 The Club issues annual Big Lake Access Passes for this use, and the Club recently revised the process it uses to issue the passes.
 Under the terms of the Winneboujou Club’s easement agreement with The Nature Conservancy, no commercial use is allowed via the walk-in trail.
 In addition, fires and overnight camping are not allowed.
 All items carried in must be carried out.
 This includes canoes, which cannot be left overnight.
 The application includes an option for an annual renewal.
 The Winneboujou Club hopes that everyone will care for and appreciate this resource that they are so blessed to share.
 To obtain a pass, download the application and follow the instructions (click here to download the application Big Lake Pass).